klargdev/IaC-ERD-Backend/README.md

 ```

 **6. Follow the prompts:**
-- If you don’t have an SSH key, the script will help you create one.
+- If you don’t have an SSH key, the script will help you create one (for remote deployments).
 - **When asked for the target Ubuntu server IP:**
-  - This is the IP address of the backend Ubuntu server where you want to deploy the EDR stack (not your own laptop).
+  - **If you are deploying on the same machine (local deployment):**
+    - Enter `127.0.0.1` or `localhost` as the target IP.
+    - SSH key and password prompts will be skipped, and Ansible will run locally.
+  - **If you are deploying to a remote server:**
+    - Enter the remote server's IP address.
+    - The script will prompt for SSH username and password, and can copy your SSH key for passwordless access.
-  - To find it, log in to your backend server and run:
+  - To find the IP, log in to your backend server and run:
     ```sh
     ip a
     # or